 McKee-Beshers Sunflower Fields in Maryland 2021

 McKee Beshers planted the sunflowers for 2021 in May already!
+(UPDATE: I visited the fields this week, scroll down to see updated pictures and my review.)

 If you follow me on Instagram you know I’m a huge fan of fields of flowers and sunflower fields are no exception.